survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 }
 ```

-There is one problem, though.
-What if someone points to a development version of your package directly through GitHub?
+What if someone points to a development version of your package directly through GitHub, though?
 It simply won't work as the `dist-modules` directory will be missing.
 This can be fixed using a hook that will generate the needed source.

 ### Generating a Distribution for Development Usage